-So I put out a call this blog and on Twitter for suggestions.
+So I put out a call blog and on Twitter for suggestions.
 Here is what people recommended, and I hope others will contribute more:

-Brad Wilson made this suggestion: Ten Marks is one that focuses on math.
+Brad Wilson made suggestion: Ten Marks is one that focuses on math.
 A colleague of mine really liked it, although I have not registered my own students before.
 Another for both ELA & math assessments is Easy CBM.

 Nancye Blair wrote: Sokikom.com has a free component for number sense- fractions/decimals/prevents – that is very well developed, adaptive, and includes video tutorials.
 My students love it!
 They also have several components that one could pay to add on.

 Bryan Corcoran said: One site that I’ve found to be quite beneficial is ThatQuiz.org.
 Toying around has found quite a variety of items to introduce and review with the students, and it catalogs quite a bit of data, making it easy to pinpoint individual problems, as well as class issues with specific math concepts.

 comes from Tracy Macfarlane: I love xtramath.org.
 It is a free site that helps kids master their math facts.
 Initially, the student takes an assessment quiz of what they already have mastered as indicated by a response of 3 seconds or less.
 Each consecutive session is based on the outcome of the previous assessments.
 It takes about 5 minutes a day, provides corrective feedback, visuals for goal setting, and can be used for the whole class or set up at home by a parent.